 1. Demonstration and evaluation of successful tools and methods to teach and assess resident/fellow competency in:

 - Partnering with patients and families to reach shared therapeutic goals including end of life decision making

 - The essential medical, diagnostic or surgical skills/procedures essential to the resident’s/fellow's field

 - Understanding the needs of patients across a broad range of socioeconomic and cultural backgrounds and the social determinants of health

-2. Developing and assessing methods to provide feedback and coaching to residents and assurance to programs that residents/fellows have achieved competence.
+2. Developing and assessing methods to provide feedback and coaching to residents/fellows.

 3. Demonstration and evaluation of tools or methods, such as Individual Learning Plans (ILPs), to provide residents/fellows with the skills necessary to take responsibility to achieve competence in their field by graduation and become a life-long learners.